 North America – Variations of Turkish delight have been produced by American companies since the 1930s and there is a wide range of exotic flavours of it.
 Some companies refer to them as rahat locoum clearly deriving from the Arabic name.

-Nestlé produces a chocolate bar in Canada known as the Big Turk which is Turkish delight covered in chocolate.
+Nestlé produces a chocolate bar in Canada known as the Big Turk which is a Turkish delight covered in chocolate.

 Brazil – In Brazil, Turkish delight is known as Manjar Turco, Delícia Turca, Bala de Goma Síria or Bala de Goma Árabe.
 The confection was brought to Latin America by Arabs who settled there.

-Britain – In Britain and a few other countries consisting of Ireland, Australia, Canada, and New Zealand, Turkish delight is enjoyed in the form of a chocolate bar named Fry’s Turkish Delight which is rose water flavoured Turkish Delight covered in chocolate.
+Britain – In Britain and a few other countries consisting of Ireland, Australia, Canada, and New Zealand, Turkish delight is enjoyed in the form of a chocolate bar named Fry’s Turkish Delight which is rose water-flavoured Turkish Delight covered in chocolate.
 Turkish delight can also be found in many Turkish and international supermarkets, especially in London and other major cities.

 COMMENTS